HyperONE27/replay_fix/README.md

 - 3. Unzip the downloaded folder, open it, and run `replay_fix.exe`.
     - Your Internet browser and/or antivirus may freak out when trying to download or unzip this.
 If this happens, you will need to allow an exception manually.
         - Particularly, Chromium-based browsers seem to have this issue.
 Firefox is less alarmed.
-        - This is known to be a common issue with `.exe` files compiled with PyInstaller.
+        - This is expected behavior for unlicensed .exe files and does not indicate your file is broken.
 - 4. Follow the instructions on-screen:
     - Select the desired version of StarCraft II.
     - Locate your StarCraft II installation folder.